yardenshoham/nalgeon.github.io/content/posts/2021/list-internals/index.md

 So far so good.
 But there are a couple of problems:

 -   All array elements are the same size, but the list should be able to store items of different sizes (true/false, numbers, strings of different lengths).
 -   The array has a fixed length, but the list should be able to store an arbitrary number of items.

 We'll tackle them a bit later.

-## A very primitive list
+## Naive List

 The best way to master a data structure is to implement it from scratch.
 Unfortunately, Python is not well suited for such low-level structures as arrays, because it doesn't support explicit pointers (addresses in memory).